alimanfoo/alimanfoo.github.io/_posts/2015-10-05-parasite-crosses.md

 divides, transmitting only a single genome copy to each daughter.
 The rest of the parasite's life cycle is spent as a haploid.
-If you've ever heard the joke about how man is but a brief stage in the life cycle of a sperm, for malaria parasites that is not so far from the truth, at least from a genomic point of view.
+If you've ever heard the joke about how man is but a brief stage in the life cycle of a sperm, for malaria parasites that is not far from the truth, at least from a genomic point of view.

 Because malaria parasites have sex, they can be crossed.
 A parasite